High German languages

 The High German languages (hochdeutsche Mundarten, i.e. High German dialects), or simply High German (Hochdeutsch /de/) – not to be confused with Standard High German which is commonly also called "High German" – comprise the varieties of German spoken south of the Benrath and Uerdingen isoglosses, i.e., in central and southern Germany, Austria, Liechtenstein, Switzerland, Luxembourg, and eastern Belgium, as well as in neighbouring portions of France (Alsace and northern Lorraine), Italy (South Tyrol), the Czech Republic (Bohemia), and Poland (Upper Silesia).
 They are also spoken in diasporas in Romania, Russia, Canada, the United States, Brazil, Argentina, Mexico, Chile, and Namibia.

-High German is marked by the High German consonant shift, separating it from Low German (Low Saxon) and Low Franconian (including Dutch) within the continental West Germanic dialect continuum.
+High German is marked by the High German consonant shift, separating it from Low German and Low Franconian (including Dutch) within the continental West Germanic dialect continuum.
 "Low" and "high" refer to the lowland and highland geographies typically found in the two areas.

 Classification

 German dialect area, defined as all West Germanic varieties using Standard German as their literary language:

 As a technical term, the "high" in High German is a geographical reference to the group of dialects that forms "High German" (i.e., "Highland" German), out of which developed Standard German, Yiddish and Luxembourgish.
 It refers to the Central Uplands (Mittelgebirge) and Alpine areas of central and southern Germany; it also includes Luxembourg, Austria, Liechtenstein, and most of Switzerland.
 This is opposed to Low German, which is spoken in the lowlands and along the flat sea coasts of the North German Plain.

 High German can be subdivided into Upper German (Oberdeutsch) and Central or Middle German (Mitteldeutsch, this includes Luxembourgish, which itself is now a standard language).

 High German varieties are distinguished from other West Germanic varieties in that they took part in the High German consonant shift (c.
 AD 500) to various degrees.
 To see this, compare the following: